 PLM representatives not only attend trade associations’ events and meetings but are also involved in the association on a deeper level.
 We have several people who serve on boards and committees for various wood-related associations throughout the U.S. We collaborate with many of these associations through sponsorships and education.
 We want to share our expertise and resources to support, educate and grow the members, organizations and partners of the wood industry.

 A company is only as good as its people.
-We train our entire staff extensively on the lumber, woodworking and building material industries.
+We train our entire staff extensively on the lumber, woodworking and building materials industries.
 We heavily encourage and reward continued insurance education to ensure that we employ a staff of insurance professionals.

 Our frontline employees, from our Business Development and Loss Control Representatives to our Underwriters and Claims staff, are here for you to answer your questions and help our customers find the right insurance solutions for their businesses.
 We work hard on building relationships with our customers and brokers.
 Many of our customers are in the third, fourth and even fifth generations of their businesses, and we have been with them since the beginning.
 We have grown with them and they have grown with us.